Take Home Hearing Aids

 Choose Your Hearing Aid Manufacturer

 At Sackville and Alderney Hearing Centres, we are pleased to be able to offer a wide range of hearing aid manufacturers to best suit the individual needs of our patients.
-We specialize in five hearing aid manufacturers.
 The companies we have chosen to work with are the leaders in hearing healthcare worldwide who are continually pushing the boundaries when it comes to technological innovation and healthcare.

 WHY OFFER SO MANY CHOICES?

-Having many options ensures our patients are investing in the best possible hearing solution and outcome for their individual needs.
+Having options ensures our patients are investing in the best possible hearing solution and outcome for their individual needs.
 Each hearing aid manufacturer has its own unique strengths, technologies and pricing.
 Through the evaluation process, our certified audiologists are able to recommend a hearing aid manufacturer best suited for your individuals needs, lifestyle, expectations, and budget.

 Do You Need Hearing Aids?